apache/nuttx/examples/README.txt

       if-then[-else]-fi construct.
 This would only be set on systems where a minimal footprint is a necessity and scripting is not.

+  * CONFIG_EXAMPLES_NSH_DISABLEBG
+      This can be set to 'y' to suppress support for background commands.
+This setting disables the 'nice' command prefix and the '&' command suffix.
+This would only be set on systems where a minimal footprint is a necessity and background command execution is not.

   * CONFIG_EXAMPLES_NSH_CONSOLE
       If CONFIG_EXAMPLES_NSH_CONSOLE is set to 'y', then a serial console front-end is selected.